MoeraOrg/moeraorg.github.io/development/protocols/access-controls.md

   * Subscription
   * Friend group

 Every object has its own set of operations.
-But, in many cases, several operations need to be permitted to perform a particular request.
+But in many cases, several operations need to be permitted to perform a particular request.
 For example, to add a negative reaction to a posting, the client needs to have access to both `addReaction` and `addNegativeReaction` operations.
 To view a comment the client